 During the quarter, we maintained our long-term positioning in a mix of conservative stocks and high-quality bonds.

 Here’s how that positioning benefitted your defensively managed account:

 - With broad market stocks down 21.0%1 for the quarter, conservative stocks like low volatility (-17.5%2) and quality (-15.3%3) tempered losses in your account.

 - The defensive strategy holds lower allocations to stocks and higher allocations to bonds as compared to the long-term asset allocation target mix, which also helped reduce volatility.

 - We continue to maintain a strategic allocation to high quality bonds like U.S. Treasuries.
 They provide income and typically offer stability during times of heightened volatility.
 High quality bonds were up 3.3%4 for the quarter, led by U.S. Treasuries which were up 8.5%.5 Interest rates declined significantly during the quarter as the market’s expectations for economic growth and inflation fell.

 Staying invested through recessions

 Conservative stocks include:

-- Low volatility stocks - those that have historically experienced relatively low price volatility.
+- Minimum volatility stocks - those that have historically experienced relatively low price volatility.

 - Quality stocks - those issued by companies that possess high quality financial characteristics.